skyleilani/Main-Game-Page-/README.md

 -

 ## Goals
-- Connect this to firebase so that people can register, play a game and then their score will show up next to other users
+- Connect this to firebase so that registration can happen, play a game and then their score will show up next to other users
 - Also put Snake game in here so they can choose one of two games and in the leaderboard itll say something like 'Filter Game'

 https://codesandbox.io/s/equationgame-o41qk